 A current major focus of the Provost’s Office is WVU’s 2014 reaffirmation of accreditation by the Higher Learning Commission, a member of the North Central Association of Colleges and Schools.
 Dr. Wheatly has convened a campus-wide committee to plan for the comprehensive evaluation process and is working closely with them to ensure that WVU comes through our reaffirmation with flying colors.

 Dr. Wheatly is also an active presence in the academic community outside of WVU.
 She was recently named to the Executive Committee for the APLU Council on Academic Affairs and to the APLU Science & Math Teacher Imperative Executive Committee.
 She began serving on both this year.
-She meets regularly with her counterparts in the Big 12 and will host the group in fall 2014.
-She presented on the success of the WVU Women’s Leadership Initiative at the American Council of Education’s annual meeting in March 2013 and led a panel on MOOCs and building an online strategy at the APLU CAA Summer Meeting in July 2013.
+She meets regularly with her counterparts in the Big 12, and will host the group in fall 2014.
+She presented on the success of the WVU Women’s Leadership Initiative at the American Council of Education’s annual meeting in March 2013 and in March 2014 co-hosted a mini-conference for Presidents and Provosts of institutions with ADVANCE funding.